sarahquigley/milk-mustache/_posts/recipes/2012-05-30-date-nut-truffles.md

     preparation-time: 5 - 15 minutes + refrigeration time
     yield: 10 - 14 truffles
   notes:
-    - Adapted from Chocolate-Covered Katie's fabulous German Chocolate Fudge Bites.
     - Perfect post-exercise snacks, the fudgy texture and rich flavour of these wholesome truffles will please dessert-lovers and healthy eaters alike.
 Unlike their traditional alternatives, these truffles are suitable for vegans and raw foodies of the world.
-    - These truffles are equally delicious nude or covered in one of coatings described below.
+    - These truffles are equally delicious plain or covered in one of coatings described below.
 For the best truffles, use the softest dates available.
 I recommend the Medjool variety.
   ingredient-lists:
     main:
       ingredients: